-This West Central Area Structure Plan (ASP) repeals Bylaw No. C-215-93 (Regional Centre Lands ASP) and the two amending bylaws, Bylaw No. C-610-06 (the West Central ASP Amendment) and Bylaw No. C-489-03 (the West Central ASP).
-This ASP includes the land use, transportation and servicing policies and concepts for the Plan area.
+This West Central Area Structure Plan (ASP) repeals Bylaw No. C-610-06 (the West Central ASP Amendment) and Bylaw No. C-489-03 (the West Central ASP), and includes the land use, transportation and servicing policies and concepts for the Plan area.